davidelofrese/dvc-dga-notebook/README.md

 dvc pull
 ```

 > ⚠ On the first execution of the pull command, DVC will generate an URL to authorize the access to Google Drive.
 Therefore, it is required to open the URL, sign into a Google account and grant DVC the necessary permissions.
 This will produce a verification code needed to complete the connection.
-Additional information on the autorization process are reported in the [DVC documentation](https://dvc.org/doc/user-guide/setup-google-drive-remote#authorization).
+Additional information on the authorization process are reported in the [DVC documentation](https://dvc.org/doc/user-guide/setup-google-drive-remote#authorization).

 ## Run